 Fine tuning your initial idea

 Before you approach any investors or even think about publishing any of your work, you need to make sure that you’ve analysed and fine-tuned every aspect of your idea.
 This is involves working out the details and developing the designs that will make your app stand out.
 It’s the time to ask yourself questions like:How is it going to work?
 Which functions would I like to include?
 Have I catered to my target audience?
 Why will people need this app?
+How much may app development cost you?
 Is it accessible and available to all?
 Is my idea completely unique and original?
 Take notes, make sketches, brainstorm and get creative!

 Considering a template